-For those who move without employer relocation assistance, the financial burden of moving can be a stress in and of itself.
-There are several financial tools available to you, but it could be beneficial to look into personal loans if the moving costs total more than $2,500.
-Personal loans, like those from Discover, have fixed interest rates and a set monthly payment, making it easy to fit into your monthly budget.
-If approved and you accept the terms of the loan, you can also get the loan funds within days so you don’t have to adjust your moving dates or overload your credit card with moving expenses.
+It could be beneficial to look into personal loans to assist with major costs like moving.
+A Discover® personal loan has a fixed interest rate and one set regular monthly payment, making it easy to fit into your monthly budget.
+Plus the money can be sent as early as the next business day after you accept the terms of your loan so you don’t have to adjust your moving dates or overload your credit card with moving expenses.

 Whether you’re relocating across the street or across the world, moving can be expensive.
 But taking your time to find, vet, and hire the right movers is worthwhile.
 In addition to perusing reviews, visiting various websites, and conducting online searches for moving companies, make sure to talk to friends.
 See who’s had a good experience with a mover they’d recommend.
-Social media, especially Facebook, can also be a great tool for finding a professional mover that’s the perfect fit.
+Social media or crowd-sourced business review sites like Yelp can also be a great tool for finding a professional mover that’s the perfect fit.

 Once you select a mover, it’s time to communicate what your expectations are and what you’ll need done for your move.
 There is no such thing as too much communication: Share the details of the move, including any specific information that might be unique to your new home as they likely won’t have seen yet.
 For example, the movers may need a smaller truck to negotiate a hilly driveway.
 In another scenario, hauling items by foot up a steep walkway can be treacherous, and it risks damage to your property.
 If there is anything you think they need to know, share it and your movers can map out a plan and come prepared with the right equipment.

-We all know that friend who discovers their license or other important papers were accidentally packed during the move.
-As the moving date approaches, create a checklist of all the things that need to get done between now and your arrival at your new home, including the items you need to accomplish each task.
-A checklist can contain instructions, such as contact cable, water, electric, and pool and lawn care companies; and have a list of items to always have on you, such as your credit card, ID and last bill.
+Don’t be the person who discovers their license or other important papers were accidentally packed during the move.
+As the moving date approaches, create a checklist of all the things that need to get done between now and your arrival at your new home, including what you need to accomplish each task.
+A checklist can contain instructions, such as contact cable, water, electric, and pool and lawn care companies.
+Have a list of items to always have on you, such as your credit card, ID and last bill.

 One of the biggest complaints regarding moves is that items get broken, misplaced, or stolen in transit.
 After all, no matter how well you or the movers pack items, these could shift, fall, and in all the commotion, get lost in the shuffle.